 Interior Space of the Documentation Centre

 The interior of the documentation centre of the Topography of Terror is organized into eight blocks placed in a clear, spatial order around a courtyard.
 Once having entered the building, the visitor appears in a large, universal space with an information centre and lockers on the right, the exhibition space on the left and a view over the reflecting pool in the courtyard.
 Four blocks around the courtyard are occupied by the exhibition space, the rest of the blocks are designed into an auditorium, classroom, administration rooms and a café area.
 The ground level is bedecked with an open grid ceiling merged with acoustic baffles, lights and other technical systems.
-The black floor tiles are in total contrast and give a feeling of the solid ground instead of the diffusion effect that the ceiling creates.
+The black floor tiles are in total contrast and give a feeling of solid ground instead of the diffusion effect that the ceiling creates.
 The openness of the space makes it possible to rearrange wall surfaces if needed.

 A staircase on the ground floor in the foyer leads visitors downstairs.
-There they can find a library, conference hall, seminar rooms and facilities, the office of the Topography of Terror Foundation and a memorial department, archive, plant rooms and restrooms.
-All the chambers are also arranged around the courtyard marked by a reflecting pool, closed and inaccessible for visitors.
+There they can find a library, conference hall, seminar rooms and facilities, the office of the Topography of Terror Foundation and a memorial department, an archive, plant rooms and restrooms.
+All the chambers are also arranged around the courtyard marked by a reflecting pool, closed and inaccessible to visitors.
 It is one of the rare details of symbolic design.
-The pool can be interpreted as a place where the memories are collected, where one mirrors his past and meditates about the future.
+The pool can be interpreted as a place where memories are collected, where one mirrors his past and meditates about the future.
 The only place in the documentation centre associated with the terror victims, not the perpetrators, is in this exact courtyard.

 The characteristic of the documentation centre is the transparency and openness.
 The louvred glass walls create the illusion of the inexistence of barriers.
 There is no way of escaping the visual contact with the exterior.
 Abruptly, the visitor becomes aware of the whole site.
-She/he is placed in the context to learn more about the events from a different perspective.
+She/he is placed in the context of learning more about the events from a different perspective.
 The experience is optional.
 The design details do not orchestrate the viewer around.

 Indoor Permanent Exhibition

 The permanent indoor exhibition is dedicated to five main topics: the National Socialist takeover of power; the institution of terror; terror, persecution and extermination of Reich territory; the SS and the Reich Security Main Office in the occupied countries and the end of the war and the post-war period.
-Importantly, none of the documents exhibited in the centre is originals.
-Most of them are either photos, or copies of documents, or three-dimensional models.
+Importantly, none of the documents exhibited in the centre are originals.
+Most of them are either photos, copies of documents, or three-dimensional models.
 They are arranged in chronological order and are easy to follow.
 The panels lead a visitor through a well-defined zigzag path.
 The exhibits are more readable than viewable.
 They provide facts about the perpetrators of the regime without telling the personal stories of the victims.